viklund/FEGA-onboarding/docs/topics/technical-operational/index.md

 ### Standard Operating Procedures (SOPs)

 It is useful to establish SOPs for common node operational tasks to enable consistent service delivery and streamline internal processes.
-Use this **[template to develop SOPs for your own node](https://docs.google.com/document/d/1BWPL9I9PlWiea6k-vcDDwaMu3rM5FSdV_0n8u7hAQpg/edit?usp=sharing)**.
+Use this <a href="https://docs.google.com/document/d/1BWPL9I9PlWiea6k-vcDDwaMu3rM5FSdV_0n8u7hAQpg/edit?usp=sharing" target="_blank">template to develop SOPs for your own node</a>.

 Standard interactions between Central EGA and Federated EGA node Helpdesk staff have been developed into a set of SOPs.
 Follow these SOPs below.